-I am EquiisSavant, an Autistic Savant living in Florida with an intense restrictive interest in people with Autism like me who ride horses, play music, create savant artwork, and who believe people with Autism should be given equal opportunity to achieve the American Dream.
+I am EquiisSavant, an Autistic Savant with an intense restrictive interest in people with Autism like me who ride horses, play music, create savant artwork, and who believe people with Autism should be given equal opportunity to achieve the American Dream.

-I was diagnosed with high functioning autism and savant abilities by my neurologist, Michael Hoffmann, M.D., at the University of South Florida.
+I was diagnosed with autism and savant abilities by my neurologist, Michael Hoffmann, M.D., University of South Florida.
 To see Autism diagnosis, go to Documents link.

-My late mother, who was my first teacher, met Bettleheim's accusations of "refrigerator mothers" responsible for the vast waste of autism, by obtaining a teaching credential, studying special education in the doctoral programs at Michigan State University, and dropping out of her Ph.D. program to devote her time to creating one of the earliest personalized autism interventions of the 1960s for me.
+My late mother, who was my first teacher, obtained a teaching credential, studying special education in the doctoral programs at Michigan State University, and dropping out of her Ph.D. program to devote her time to creating one of the earliest personalized autism interventions of the 1960s for me.

 My Mom initially taught me communication using pictures because I only had two words by age 2.9 months.